Katherine Anne Porter: New York and Mexico: First literary works

 In 1919, Porter moved to Greenwich Village in New York City and made her living ghost writing, writing children's stories and doing publicity work for a motion picture company.
 The year in New York had a politically radicalizing effect on her; in 1920, she went to work for a magazine publisher in Mexico, where she became acquainted with members of the Mexican leftist movement, including Diego Rivera.
 Eventually Porter became disillusioned with the revolutionary movement and its leaders.
 In the 1920s she also became intensely critical of religion, and remained so until the last decade of her life, when she again embraced the Roman Catholic Church.

 Between 1920 and 1930, Porter traveled back and forth between Mexico and New York City and began publishing short stories and essays.
 Her first published story was "María Concepción" in The Century Magazine.
-(In his 1960s novel Providence Island, Calder Willingham had the character Jim fantasize a perfect lover and he called her Maria Concepcion Diaz.)
 In 1930, she published her first short-story collection, Flowering Judas and Other Stories.
 An expanded edition of this collection was published in 1935 and received such critical acclaim that it alone virtually assured her place in American literature.

 In 1924, Porter had an affair with Francisco Aguilera that resulted in pregnancy.
 In December of that year, Porter gave birth to a stillborn son.
 Some biographers suggest that Porter suffered several miscarriages and had an abortion.
 During the summer of 1926, Porter visited Connecticut with other writers and artists including Josephine Herbst, John Herrmann, and Ernest Stock, an English painter.
 After contracting gonorrhea from Stock, Porter had a hysterectomy in 1927, ending her hopes of ever having a child.
 Yet Porter's letters to her lovers suggest that she still intimated her menstruation after this alleged hysterectomy.
 She once told a friend, "I have lost children in all the ways one can."